-Know your deductions
+1. Know your deductions

-Keep those receipts organized
+2. Keep those receipts organized

-If you intend to file your taxes yourself, use a tax software that can walk you through the options for your small business filings.
+If you intend to file your taxes yourself, use tax software that can walk you through the options for your small business filings.
 Many of these online programs also offer live support and have professionals available to review your tax returns.

-Budget for your taxes
+4. Budget for your taxes

 Owning a small business often means that taxes aren’t automatically withheld from the income you receive.
 That’s why it’s important to understand your business’s financials and plan for tax season all year long.
 Working with a tax professional or an accountant can help you understand how to budget for tax payments at a federal, state, and local level so you aren’t surprised when filing time comes.